Best Hotels in Dakar 2025

 Airport Area (Yoff / Diamniadio)

-Dakar's Blaise Diagne International Airport (DSS) opened in 2017 and sits 47 km southeast of the city centre — much further than the old Yoff airport.
-Journey time to the Plateau is 40–70 minutes depending on traffic.
+Dakar's Blaise Diagne International Airport (DSS) opened in 2017, 47 km southeast of the city — much further out than the old Yoff airport.
+The Plateau is 40–70 minutes away depending on traffic.

 Airport Hotel Diamniadio ★★★★

 Purpose-built for the airport.
 The closest full-service hotel to DSS, 3 km from the terminal with a free shuttle.
-Functional rather than charming — large rooms, reliable air conditioning, a pool, a restaurant open 24 hours.
+Functional rather than charming — large rooms, reliable air conditioning, a pool, a 24-hour restaurant.
 Exactly what it needs to be.

 - Rooms: From CFA 50,000 (~£67).

-- Best for: Early morning flights, late arrivals, transit passengers.
+- Best for: Early flights, late arrivals, transit passengers.

 Radisson Blu Airport Dakar (Diamniadio) ★★★★★

 The best airport option.
-A full five-star 8 km from DSS, primarily aimed at business travellers transiting through Dakar or visiting the new Diamniadio administrative hub.
-The pool, gym, and spa are well-maintained.
+A full five-star 8 km from DSS, aimed at business travellers transiting Dakar or visiting the new Diamniadio administrative hub.
+Pool, gym and spa all well-maintained.

 - Rooms: From CFA 90,000 (~£121).

-- Best for: Business travellers, anyone arriving late who doesn't want to tackle the 50-minute drive to the city.
+- Best for: Business travellers, anyone arriving late who doesn't fancy the 50-minute drive into the city.

 | Zone | Journey to Centre | Best For |